 How do we do it?
 What’s the best approach?

-We are in an auspicious time in the development of our destination management organization, as are launching an extensive community tourism strategy consultation which will shine a spotlight on wellness.
+We are in an auspicious time in the development of our destination management organization, as we are working on an extensive community tourism strategy consultation which will shine a spotlight on wellness.
 Healthy eating and active living increase our quality of life; and we need suitable places to share best practices.
 Whether it’s a symposium or a summit, it is encumbent upon us to create the environment in which people can come together to do this–locally, nationally, and internationally.
 It is a natural fit for Canmore Kananaskis to be a wellness tourism mecca, as we build upon our Olympic legacy.
 We enjoy world-class geography and leaders in the field, but we could certainly use more infrastructure.

 What’s missing infrastructure-wise to attract this audience?